FusionAuth/terraform-provider-fusionauth/docs/resources/user_group_membership.md

 ---

-* `data` - (Optional) An object that can hold any information about the User for this membership that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the User for this membership that should be persisted.
 * `membership_id` - (Optional) The Id of the User Group Membership.
 If not provided, a random UUID will be generated.